How to Read Your Tire Pressure Sticker (Door Jamb Guide)

 Common Mistakes and How to Troubleshoot Low or Inconsistent Readings

-Although checking tire pressure seems simple, a few common mistakes can give you low or inconsistent readings that compromise safety and tyre life.
-Always measure when tires are cold — driving heats air in the tire and raises pressure, so post-drive checks mislead you.
-Use a reliable tire pressure gauge; cheap or damaged gauges produce false lows and force unnecessary reinflation.
+Checking tire pressure seems simple, but a few common mistakes lead to low or inconsistent readings that affect safety and tyre life.
+Always measure when tires are cold.
+Driving heats the air inside, raising pressure and masking underinflation.
+Use a reliable tire pressure gauge.
+Cheap or damaged gauges produce false lows and push you to add air you don’t need.

-Inspect valve stems for debris, cracks, or loose caps; a faulty stem lets air escape and triggers a warning light or persistent low tire condition.
-If several tires read low, factor ambient temperature: pressure drops about 1 psi per 10°F fall.
-Recheck after correcting for temperature and seating the valve core properly.
+Inspect valve stems for debris, cracks, or loose caps.
+A faulty stem lets air escape and can trigger a warning light or a persistent low-pressure condition.
+If several tires read low, consider ambient temperature: pressure drops about 1 psi per 10°F fall.
+Recheck after correcting for temperature and reseating the valve core.

-When readings vary, test the gauge on a known-good tire or swap gauges to isolate the tool.
-Monitor pressures regularly and adjust per the door-jamb sticker to prevent uneven wear, reduced fuel economy, and safety risks.
+When readings vary between checks, test your gauge on a known-good tire or swap gauges to rule out a faulty tool.
+Check pressures regularly and adjust to the door jamb sticker values to prevent uneven wear, reduced fuel economy, and safety problems.

 Restoration Checklist: Verify Placement and Orientation of the Decal